-The help: Farm chores, gardening, clearing ground and creek bank, milling lumber, carpentry, cutting, moving and stacking firewood, landscaping, planting trees, house cleaning, and house and farm sitting, mechanical maintenance.
+The help: Farm chores, gardening, clearing ground and creek bank, milling lumber, carpentry, cutting, moving and stacking firewood, landscaping, planting trees, house cleaning, and house and farm sitting, mechanical maintenance and trouble shooting.
 Last year we purchased two small travel trailers and with the help of Workaway volunteers we updated them.
 There is still a small amount of work to be done but they have become cute and cozy housing units parked creek-side for our Workaway volunteers lodging.
 We also have a small but nice fifth-wheel we are using for Workaway housing as need.
 VERY IMPORTANT: Upon initial contact, specify the parameters of the length of time you are wanting or willing to spend here.
-We limit stays to 2-3 weeks.
+We limit stays to 2-3 weeks with a few exceptions.
 Tell us what interests you most in coming and what you'd like to help with.